larryc1200/dkube-examples/clinical_reg/README.md

 - Deploy the model
 - Test the model with a WebApp

- This example provides a fully automated way to train and deploy the model, and a manual approach that highlights the DKube UI.
+ This example provides a fully automated way to train and deploy the model.

 ## 1. Create Code Repo